 Costs related to electives and CaRMS vary depending on how many away electives you select and the number of programs to which you apply.
-The number of applications submitted by medical students rises every year.
-In 2016, the average number of programs per applicant was 17.7, up from 13.6 in 2013.
-This number continues to increase entering 2020, at which point 21.6 was the average number of applications submitted.
+The average number of applications submitted by medical students entering 2023 was 22.5, up from 21.4 in 2020.
 From a financial perspective, Family Medicine applicants should be aware that each site counts as one application, and thus they may incur higher total costs.